phonologus/QED/README.md

 The `q` subdirectory contains Rob's library of useful QED programs.
 Again a tutorial in themselves.
-The manpage builder is particularly cute, whereas the parenthesis-counter is a tour-de-force.
+The manpage builder is particularly cute, whereas the parenthesis-counter is a _tour-de-force_.

 ## Differences